 This TV supports most of the base features of the PS5 and Xbox Series X, but as it's limited to a 60Hz refresh rate and doesn't support HDMI 2.1, most sizes can't display a 4k @ 120Hz signal from either console.
 The 86 inch model is a bit of an exception, as it appears to have two HDMI 2.1 ports, and should be able to display a 4k @ 120Hz signal from the recent consoles.
 Unlike higher-end LG TVs, it doesn't support Dolby Vision.
 It also has an 'Auto Low Latency Mode' that automatically switches the TV into Game Mode when a game from a compatible device is launched, ensuring the lowest input lag possible.
 Like many 4k @ 60Hz TVs, the Xbox Series X thinks that it supports 1080p @ 120Hz, but when selected it simply ignores and skips every second frame.

 Unlike higher-end LG TVs, most sizes of this TV don't support Dolby Vision.
 The 86 inch model is the only size that does, and it also appears to have two HDMI 2.1 ports, unlike the other sizes which have three HDMI 2.0 ports.
+If you prefer something with HDMI 2.1 bandwidth on all its variants, then look into the LG NANO85 2021.

 Although it doesn't have any HDMI 2.1 inputs, this TV supports eARC on HDMI 2.
 Despite supporting eARC though, it doesn't support many of the advanced audio formats that eARC normally allows, like Dolby Atmos.
 According to LG's website, the 86" model does support Dolby Atmos, but not the smaller sizes.